 When a mutual life insurance company demutualizes fully (rather than converting to a mutual holding company structure), or when a mutual holding company demutualizes, the value of the mutual entity, generally in its entirety and before any external investment, is distributed in some form to the eligible policyholders or members of that entity.
 The Society of Actuaries Task Force on Conversion of Mutual Life Insurance Companies identified the allocation of policyholder consideration as an actuarial matter in its 1987 report, "Report of the Task Force on Mutual Life Insurance Company Conversion" (Society of Actuaries, Transactions 39 (1988): 295-391) (hereafter referred to as the Garber Committee Report).
-The Garber Committee Report consideration to be a nonactuarial matter.
+The Garber Committee Report considered the determination of the aggregate amount of policyholder consideration to be a nonactuarial matter.
 A number of U.S. life insurance companies have demutualized fully to date, and several more have announced their intent to do so.
 In almost all of these demutualizations, an actuary has been responsible for the allocation of policyholder consideration and has provided an opinion that the allocation is fair.